-Delving into well hidden factors in the Scriptures which can positively advance the Drive towards Reconciliation and hence Geulah – if we only would care to confront it rather than sweep it under the carpet
+Delving into well-hidden factors in the Scriptures which can positively advance the Drive towards Reconciliation and hence Geulah – if we only would care to confront it rather than sweep it under the carpet

 #1 – The Untold Story of Tzipporah, Wife of Moses (see The Untold Story of Zipporah, Wife of Moses – Rabbi Levi Avtzon, Chabad)

-#2 – The modern Ger controversy and its application to respond to the World Wide phenomenon of a Torah Awareness amongst non-Jews.
+#2 – The modern Ger controversy and its application to respond to the World Wide phenomenon of a rising Torah Awareness amongst non-Jews.

 * Did you know that Moses separated from his wife, Tzipporah (meaning ‘bird’)?